-Procedurally, if the change is approved, when a building permit is submitted for a second principal structure, the owner will be required to record a deed restriction to ensure that the lot is never illegally subdivided and each parcel sold separately.
-While illegal subdivisions are very uncommon today, there have been several cases in the past that have been problematic for the city.
-The required deed restriction would show up on a title search and make an illegal subdivision much less likely.
+Procedurally, if the text amendment is approved, when a building permit is submitted for a second principal structure, the owner will be required to record a covenant to ensure that the lot is never illegally subdivided and each structure sold on separate illegal lots.
+While illegal subdivisions may be uncommon today, there have been several cases in the past that have been problematic for the city.
+The required covenant would appear on a title search and make an illegal subdivision much less likely.